malithmcr/sendinblue-next/README.md

 # Sendinblue Next.js Transactional email

-This repo used for the tutorial 'Send Transactional Emails With Next.js and SendinBlue' in SendiBlue.com blog.
+This repo is used for the tutorial 'Send Transactional Emails With Next.js and SendinBlue' in SendiBlue.com blog.

 Next.js is a wonderful Framework based on React that allows us to render views from the server side.
 We will use Next.js with